apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: int num_vols

-      Number of stripes(:class:`Vol`) contained in this volume
+      Number of stripes(:class:`Stripe`) contained in this volume

-   .. member:: Vol** vols
+   .. member:: Stripe** vols

-      :class:`Vol` represents a single stripe in the disk. vols contains all the stripes this volume is made up of
+      :class:`Stripe` represents a single stripe in the disk. vols contains all the stripes this volume is made up of

-   .. member:: DiskVol** disk_vols
+   .. member:: DiskStripe** disk_vols

       disk_vols contain references to the disks of all the stripes in this volume